DUNE-DAQ/docs/docs/packages/appdal/README.md

 # Appdal

- This package extends the schema from the coredal package to describe readout, dataflow and trigger  applications.
+ This package extends the schema from the confmodel package to describe readout, dataflow and trigger  applications.

 ## SmartDaqApplication